 Hi Friends!

-We’re back with another garland, this time for the 4th of July!
-You can lengthen your garland by adding more flags or spacing them out further.
-They really don’t take much time or supplies.
-Our flags are a fun interpretation of the American Flag, each with 10 red stripes, 9 white ones, and a random amount of grey stars.
+We’re sharing our 4th of July Garland!
+Our flags are a fun interpretation of the American Flag, each with 10 red, 9 white stripes, and a random amount of grey stars.
 But if you prefer creating an accurate representation, use 13 stripes (7 red, 6 white) and 50 stars instead.
 Have fun friends and display your flags proudly!

 Check it out below!